 Are There Side Effects of Smoking CBD Hemp Flower?

 Before buying and smoking hemp flower, consider this.
 CBD is well-tolerated by most people, it’s non-habit forming, and has very few side effects.
-However, smoking CBD versus consuming CBD oil or edibles isn’t ideal if you have pre-existing lung conditions.
+However, smoking CBD or Delta 8 Vapes versus consuming CBD oil or edibles isn’t ideal if you have pre-existing lung conditions.